 We are aware that correspondence regarding unsuccessful applications can have a negative impact on your health and well-being.
 We give our pledge to respect and value each individual application, giving it due consideration and attention.

-Literature Wales would like to stay in touch with every eligible writer who applies.
-All applicants will be invited to a free online welcome session at the beginning of the programme in April 2023.
+.
+All applicants will be invited to a free online session in April 2023.

 A small team of Literature Wales staff members will have access to your submitted creative work.
 In line with our talent-scouting and signposting strategy, we may get in touch in the future with personalised opportunities, based on your work and your expertise.
 To enable Literature Wales to comply with data protection law (GDPR), please complete the relevant section at the end of the application form to let us know if you don’t want to be contacted by Literature Wales about offers in the future.